Sriramyokesh/Fetch-Receipts/README.md

 1. We can use either /test/fetch.py (In a python 3 environment run, pip install requests followed by python fetch.py)

+You can replace /test/post_payload.py with additional payloads and iterate all payloads in fetch.py

 (or)

 2. Use Postman tool as follows: